 Usually a coach simulates with the trainee various situation that can happen on the workplace.
-Starting from taking basic orders and coming on time, continuing with some very easy tasks, up to things that happen on a workplace but are not work related. (like informal chit chat with the colleagues, going on lunch, etc.)
+Starting from taking basic orders and coming on time, continuing with some very easy tasks, up to things that happen on a workplace but are not work related (like informal chit-chat with the colleagues, eating lunch with colleagues, etc).

-The most important ability while both doing and undertaking job coaching is patience.
-Intellectually disabled people are learning a different way as people with average intelligence are.
-They are learning purely by repetition.
-Each exercise has to be repeated at least ten times, and then ten times again, until the trainee creates a habit of appropriate behavior in the situation.
+The most important ability for the coach is patience.
+Intellectually disabled people are learning in a different way, it takes time, and many of them learn only by repetition.
+Each exercise has to be repeated at least ten times, and then ten times again, until the trainee creates a habit of appropriate behavior in the given situation.

-It’s more the mission than a profession, and if you do not have patience with people less clever than you are, this job is not for you.
-On the other hand, if you love to help the others, like to work with children and would not mind work that is little repetitive, then job coaching can be a career that will bring you the so needed meaningful purpose into your life.
+This is not a profession everyone can do.
+Consider your decision twice before applying for a job of a coach.
+It is more a mission than a profession, and if you do not have patience with people, it is not the right choice for you.
+On the other hand, if you love to help the others, like to work with young people and would not mind the work that is repetitive, then job coaching can be a career that will bring a meaningful purpose to your life….